jonmartin721/VirtualCryptoTrading/README.md

 - Serialization
 - Networking

-### Libraries
+### API
-The only library currently used is [XChange](https://github.com/knowm/XChange).
-It is a Java library that can connect with many exchanges to pull data and perform real trades on a wallet.
+CryptoCompare is an API that brings all the latest streaming pricing data in the world of cryptocurrencies.
+All the latest trades like Bitcoin or Ethereum, these features are all implemented in this program.

 ### New to Crypto?
 Cryptocurrencies are digital currencies that have some features that set them apart from their real-world counterparts.
 They are traded online and are much more volatile in value compared to traditional exchanges.
 Some of their features are: